 - Changes in mood (depression, irritability, etc.)

 Obesity and alcoholic beverage consumption are also risk factors associated with sleep apnea.
-Middle-aged and older male patients are more like to have sleep apnea.
+Middle-aged and older male patients are more likely to have sleep apnea.
 However, anyone, regardless of age or risk factors, can develop the condition.
 It is important to seek treatment as soon as possible because many physicians associate sleep apnea with heart disease, high cholesterol, and other critical issues.
 A formal diagnosis from a sleep specialist is needed before treatment.

 Sleep Apnea Treatment Through Oral Surgery

 Nonsurgical treatments for sleep apnea are almost always recommended before surgery is recommended.
 Weight loss and other lifestyle changes, as well as the use of a CPAP machine, are very effective treatments for some people.
-However, if your sleep apnea symptoms remain unchanged after trying nonsurgical treatment options, surgery may be the best solution for you.
+However, if your sleep apnea symptoms remain unchanged after trying nonsurgical treatment options, surgery may be the solution for you.
 Our oral surgeons will evaluate your condition and medical history thoroughly to determine if you are a good candidate for surgery.

 - UPPP (uvulopalatopharyngoplasty) tightens or removes some of the soft palate or tissue around the throat, which can clear the airway.
 Other soft-tissue alterations can clear the airway by altering the tongue or soft palate.